mylinuxforwork/dotfiles/hypr/conf/README.md

 Select the variation that you want to use from the corresponding drop down menu.

 Please don't edit the shipped configuration variations.
-These will be overwritten with every update of the ML4W dotfiles.
-Create your own custom variation instead.
+These will be overwritten with every update of the ML4W dotfiles. <b>Create your own custom variation instead.</b>

 ## Create your own variation